vi4m/vax/README.md

 # vax

 Vax allows you to work on set of virtualmachines using only Docker.
-When using Docker on OSX it is much faster, easy on resources, than Vagrant.
+When using Docker on OSX it is much faster, easier on resources, than Vagrant.

 ## But ... docker want's to be immutable?